 4. Schedule an interview appointment: All applicants between the ages of 14 and 79 must be interviewed at the embassy.
 You must apply to schedule your appointment time for the interview.
 Since the workload of embassies varies, we recommend that you schedule as soon as possible.
 Once the interview is scheduled, you will get a confirmation letter containing information such as the interview date and place.
 You must bring this letter with you on the day of the interview.

 5. Participate in a visa interview: As mentioned, the interview will take place at the embassy.
 You must be at the embassy on time for the interview.

 What is the validity of this visa?

-The validity of this visa is determined by the time required for your performance.
+The validity of a US P3 visa is determined by the time required for your performance.
 But in general, its validity does not exceed one year.
 If you still haven’t completed your performance after one year, you can apply for an extension.
 In this way, your visa will renew for another year.